agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/markovNetwork.rst

-Markov Network
+Markov random field
 ================

 .. figure:: _static/MarkovNet.png
     :align: center
-    :alt: a Markov network as an unoriented graph and as a factor graph
+    :alt: a Markov random field as an unoriented graph and as a factor graph

-A Markov network is a undirected probabilistic graphical model.
+A Markov random field is a undirected probabilistic graphical model.
 It represents a joint distribution over a set of random variables.
 In pyAgrum, the variables are (for now) only discrete.

-A Markov network uses a undirected graph to represent conditional independence in the joint distribution.
+A Markov random field uses a undirected graph to represent conditional independence in the joint distribution.
 These conditional independence allow to factorize the joint distribution, thereby allowing to compactly represent very large ones.

 .. math::
    P(X_1,\cdots,X_n)\propto\prod_{i=1}^{n_c} \phi_i(C_i)